-Johannesburg, Dec 4: South African captain AB de Villiers Wednesday reminded India of its poor track record in South Africa as the three-match series starts Thursday with the first ODI at the Wanderers here.
+Johannesburg, Dec 4 (IANS) South African cricket captain AB de Villiers Wednesday reminded India of its poor track record in South Africa as the three-match series starts Thursday with the first ODI at the Wanderers here.

 De Villiers is very much aware of India's poor record in South Africa.
 The Indians have won only five of the 25 matches they have played against the home team in their own backyard.

 "We need to remember we're playing against a sub-continent team coming here who've had a very bad record here and there's no need for us to stand back," he said.

 "They're certainly not the best bowling attack in the world, there's no doubt about it.
 They've got a decent bowling attack that batters sometimes feel they can get on top of and then they seem to get wickets.

 "We won't be underestimating them, but we do feel we can get on top of them if we do the hard yards and have wickets in hand at the end of the innings," he said.